Electronegativity across period 3

 After studying this page, you should be able to:

-The table shows electronegativity values for the elements Na to Ar.
+The table shows electronegativity values for the elements sodium to argon.

 The graph shows how electronegativity varies across period 3:

 - as you go across period 3, electronegativity increases.

 When you click on the download symbol, you will be able to download the graph as an image file or pdf file, save its data, annotate it, and print it.